rune/rune/docs/docs/playtesting/best-practices-technical.md

 ### No Ads, Branding and Links {#no-ads-branding-and-links}

-One of the amazing things about Dusk is that there’s no ads.
+One of the amazing things about Rune is that there’s no ads.
 Leave out any ads, branding and links from your game to keep the focus on the gameplay experience 🧘

 ### No Network Requests or External Resources {#no-network-requests}